 By Tasha Anderson and Rebekah Morris for AZBEX

-Arizona’s seasonally adjusted unemployment rate remained at 6.7 percent in May 2021, from April 2021, according to the latest report published by the Arizona Office of Economic Opportunity.
+Arizona’s seasonally adjusted unemployment rate decreased to 6.6 percent in July 2021, from 6.8 percent in June 2021, according to the latest report published by the Arizona Office of Economic Opportunity.

-The national rate decreased to 5.8 percent from April.
-In May 2020, the state had a seasonally adjusted rate of 10.6 percent, and the national was at 13.3 percent.
+The national rate decreased to 5.4 percent from 5.9 percent in June.
+In July 2020, the state had a seasonally adjusted rate of 10.4 percent, and the national was at 10.2 percent.

-The state had a net gain of 900 non-farm jobs over the month.
-“Historically (2011-2020), Nonfarm employment has recorded a loss of 700 jobs in May,” the report states.
-Leisure & Hospitality had the largest net gain of 2,200 jobs, followed by Trade, Transportation & Utilities with 2,000.
-Construction gained 1,100 jobs for the month.
+The state had a net gain of 6,100 non-farm jobs over the month.
+“Historically (2011-2020), Nonfarm employment has recorded a loss of 19,700 jobs in July,” the report states.
+Professional & Business Services had the largest net gain of 11,700 jobs, followed by Leisure & Hospitality with 2,400.
+Government had the largest net loss of 10,000 jobs.
+Construction gained 300 jobs for the month.

 Yuma, Flagstaff, Prescott, Lake Havasu City-Kingman and Sierra Vista-Douglas combine Construction and Natural Resources jobs in reporting their job sector totals.
-Yuma, Flagstaff, Lake Havasu City-Kingman and Sierra Vista-Douglas all remained the same for a total of 3,700, 2,700, 4,200 and 3,600 respectively for the month.
-Prescott gained 100 for a total of 7,000 jobs.
+Yuma remained at 3,800, Flagstaff remained at 2,800, Prescott remained at 7,200, Lake Havasu City-Kingman remained at 4,200, and Sierra Vista-Douglas remained at 3,700 for the month.
+There are no reported gains or losses for the month.